Nuclear Waste Disposal Capabilities

-UniTech has made substantial investment in materials processing and waste management, becoming the solutions-based partner nuclear plants need to make cost-effective waste management decisions, while lessening their carbon footprint as much as possible.
+UniTech has made substantial investment in nuclear waste disposal, becoming the solutions-based partner nuclear plants need to make cost-effective waste management decisions, while lessening their carbon footprint as much as possible.

 Ultimately, our customers can expect significant savings, regulatory compliance advantages, and streamlined processes they can’t get from other partners.
-Our materials processing and waste management capabilities fit seamlessly with our tool and metal decontamination expertise, creating a turnkey solution for our customers.
+Our nuclear and radioactive waste disposal capabilities fit seamlessly with our tool and metal decontamination expertise, creating a turnkey solution for our customers.

 Segregation, sorting, and analysis of dry active waste (DAW), metals, wood, and single-use garments.

 UniTech’s regional facilities accept tools, equipment and other materials from customers, then monitor, decontaminate and, as needed, ship contaminated materials to the Oak Ridge Service Center (ORSC) for final disposition.
-Customers have the assurance of a turnkey process, along with financial savings.
+Customers have the assurance of a turnkey process for their nuclear waste disposal needs, along with financial savings.

 While at a customer’s facility for outage work, UniTech can easily pick up DAW for segregation and sorting.
 The ORSC can provide sorting and analysis of DAW, metals, wood, and single-use garments, as well as in-house decontamination, recycling, free release of eligible materials, and materials transportation.